dkazibwe/phd/web/content/authors/admin/_index.md

 title: Douglas Kazibwe
 ---

+**I am on the 2023/2024 Job Market**.

-Douglas Kazibwe is  an Applied Microeconomist with research interests spanning the fields of Development Economics, Economics of Education and Health Economics.
+I am  an Applied Microeconomist with research interests spanning the fields of Development Economics, Economics of Education and Health Economics.

 My current research agenda focuses on the effects of early-life shocks and early childhood/adolescent investments on later-life (adult) outcomes, evaluating the impact of public programs and the long-term impact of conflicts on economic development.